Blazor in 2026: Is It Ready to Replace React and Angular?

 Blazor is a relatively new web framework developed by Microsoft that lets developers build web applications using C# instead of JavaScript.
 This framework belongs to the .NET ecosystem and is widely used in modern .NET development companies to develop fast, scalable, and secure applications.

 One significant advantage of Blazor is that developers don’t have to use JavaScript anymore – C# will work for both frontend and backend.
-That helps significantly when developing applications in a .NET development service company or a .NET development company.
+That helps significantly when developing applications in a .NET development service company or a .NET development company in india.
 Blazor uses Razor components that allow combining HTML and C# code to create a dynamic user interface.

 Blazor offers two main hosting models – Blazor Server and Blazor WebAssembly.
 It provides developers with flexibility depending on the requirements of a particular project.
 In such conditions, it will be great for a .NET Core development company.
 Moreover, it allows code sharing between client and server, thereby decreasing the development time and effort.